mdn/content/files/en-us/web/api/navigation/cangoback/index.md

 ## Value

-A boolean value—`true` if it is possible to navigate backwards in the navigation history, `false` if not.
+A boolean value: `true` if it is possible to navigate backwards in the navigation history, `false` otherwise.

 ## Examples